XiangUWM/ImagineSalonApp/README.md

 | Omie   | orwalls@uwm.edu  | omierwalls@gmail.com  |

 ### Sprint Schedule

+Sprints are five days long.
+We will have time for 11 sprints over the span of approx. 50 days.
+Eventhough the sprints are five days long, it won't actually take five days for us to individually complete our portions.

 | No. | Week | Period                    |
 | --- |:---- | -------------------------:|